The package is designed to gather information from Swift source files and compile this information into concrete objects with

 Synopsis struct

-structure is your starting point.
-This structure provides you with aninit(files:)
+Synopsisstructure is your starting point.
+This structure provides you with aninit(files:)initializer that accepts a list of file URLs of your*.swiftsource code files.Initialized

 Meta-information about found classes, structs and protocols is organized as